 You will love our facilities – our recording studios are among the best in the country.
-Ranging from D-command and SSL studios, up to our Neve VR Legend studio, all are equipped with the latest digital technologies and classic analogue equipment.
-You can see more about our incredible facilities elsewhere on the site, but our main claim is that all the studios contain the exact same hardware and software that you will be expected to work on in the real world of audio engineering.
+We have 12 music, mastering and post production studios, featuring top of the range consoles such as Neve, Avid S6, SSL and Icon, with stunning monitoring and classic microphones to match.
+You can see more about our incredible facilities elsewhere on the site, but our main claim is that all the studios contain the hardware and software you will be expected to work on in the real world of audio engineering.

-During your three years you will progress through each studio, starting with the simplest and eventually working up to the biggest and most complicated studio.
-By the time you leave us, you will be confident of working within virtually any studio environment.
+This course will enable you to progress through every studio, starting with the simplest, working up to the biggest and most advanced facilities.
+By the time you leave us, you will be confident working in virtually any studio environment.

 There are many roles and career paths that fit under the broad umbrella of “sound”: Sound Engineer, Music Producer, Mix Engineer, Mastering Engineer, Dialogue Editor, Sound Effects Editor, Dubbing Mixer, Sound Supervisor, Game Audio Designer, Live Sound, Acoustics, Noise Control, Studio Design, Location Sound, Forensic Audio, Audiology…

-Many of our students progress on to post-graduate study – MSc and MA programmes in Audio / Sound Design, Acoustics and Noise Control, Audiology, Public Policy and Human development – to name but a few.
+Many of our students progress on to postgraduate study – MSc and MA programmes in Sound & Music Production, Sound Design, Acoustics and Noise Control, Audiology, Public Policy and Human Development – to name but a few.